-You've gotten past the newborn phase, and now, in the second month, you’re starting to get a sense of your baby’s personality.
-You’re also learning what makes your 2-month-old tick -- from likes and dislikes, to crying triggers, which are pretty basic at this point: hunger, sleepiness, and dirty diapers.
+You've gotten past the newborn phase, and now, with your baby 1-2 months old, you’re starting to get a sense of their personality.
+You’re also learning what makes them tick – from likes and dislikes, to crying triggers, which are pretty basic at this point: hunger, sleepiness, and dirty diapers.

-This portion of WebMD’s month-by-month guide describes a few of the baby milestones you can expect your child to reach at two months.
+This portion of WebMD’s month-by-month guide describes a few of the baby milestones you can expect your child to reach by 1-2 months.

 Two-month-old babies are gaining more control over their bodies.
-That means they can hold their head a little steadier while lying on their tummies or being supported upright.
+That means they can hold their head a little steadier while lying on their tummy or being supported upright.

 In the second month of life, babies continue to have a strong sucking reflex.
 You may notice your baby likes to suck on a fist or a few fingers.
 This is one of the best ways babies have of comforting themselves.